 The sixth problem of Real-Time Optimal Control is the account only the environmental impact at the place of use of the equipment.
 It do not accounts other impacts associated with its use.
 This contributes to the wrong choice of technology and equipment for the development of grids.
 The result may be an increase in the total global impact of grids on the environment, while reducing some types of local impacts.

 NCT takes into account not only the environmental impacts at the place of use of the equipment, but also takes into account other impacts associated with its production, transportation, installation, commissioning, as well as the production and transportation of fuel, consumables, etc.

 NCT consists of several interconnected technologies that have their own mathematical apparatus and algorithm for its implementation, including:

 1. The Technology of Forecast Calculation in the PRESENT.

-It provides synchronization of the entire control process with real time during the execution of control actions.
+It provides synchronization of the entire control process to current moment in time during the execution of control actions.

 2. The Technology of Calculating the Indexed Noologistical Area of Possible Operating Modes.

 It provides adaptation of the process of managing facilities to actual external influences, their technical condition and permitted modes of their operation.

 3. The Technology of Calculation of the Upward Indexed Information Pyramid.